Shah Rukh Khan To Team Up With Atlee For A Masala Action Film? Read Inside Details Here

 "This film will be produced by SRK's production house, Red Chillies Entertainment.
 Atlee, moreover, will be paid Rs.
 30 crore if this project materializes," added the insider.

-Shahrukh Had Recently Shared The Trailer Of Atlee's 'Bigil' On Twitter
+Shah Rukh Had Recently Shared The Trailer Of Atlee's 'Bigil' On Twitter

 In April this year, Atlee was invited by the star for an IPL match featuring his team Kolkata Knight Riders in Chennai.
 Soon, rumours grew thick that Shah Rukh might have a cameo in Atlee's upcoming Vijay starrer 'Bigil'.
 However, the reports turned out to be false.